daneeshak/JavaQuizGame/README.md

     At the end of the quiz, your score and a summary will be displayed, including the percentage and a final grade.

 ## Customization
-You can customize the questions, answers, and other details by editing the ITQuizGame.java file.
+You can customize the questions, answers, and other details by editing the Game_Quize.java file.
 After making changes, be sure to recompile the code before running the game again.

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.